mukeshnaiduu/Cryptix/README.md

 flask --app app seed-words --force      # Reseed word list (clears and reloads defaults) flask --app app create-admin alice P@ss1 # Create an admin with username/password
 ```

----

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use and modify.